aJustinOng/aJustinOng.github.io/index.md

 As an Honors project for my Cyber Forensics class, I decided to test the ability of different LLMs (Large Language Models) to classify spam emails in a zero-shot environment.
 Five models—Llama2, Mistral, Synthia, Zephyr, and CausalLM—were given the same dataset of spam and ham emails and instructed to classify them accordingly.

-I downloaded and hosted the models on LM Studio and used the OpenAI API to connect them to a Python .ipynb notebook.
+I installed and hosted the models on LM Studio and used the OpenAI API to connect them to a Python .ipynb notebook.

 ![Email Classification](assets/img/EmailClassification.PNG)